rust-lang/rust-forge/src/policies/llm-usage.md

 - Many people find LLM-generated code and writing deeply unpleasant to read or review.
 - Many people find LLMs to be a significant aid to learning and discovery.
 - LLMs are a new technology, and we are still learning how to use, moderate, and improve them.
-  Since we're still learning, we have chosen an intentionally conservative policy that lets us maintain the standard of quality that Rust is known for.
+  Since we're still learning, we have chosen an intentionally conservative policy that lets us maintain the standard of quality that Rust is known for;
+  but leave space open to experiment with LLMs to inform future policies.

 ### Moderation policy